whackney/Computer-Graphics-work/Lab3_Starfield/README.md

 ## Modify this section

 - How many hours did it take you to complete this lab?
-1
+	>4
 - Did you collaborate with any other students/TAs/Professors?
-Nicolas Karayakaylar
+	>Nicolas Karayakaylar and Ben Hackney worked on this.
 - Did you use any external resources?
 (Cite them below)
-  - qt documentation
+	>qt documentation
-  - tbd
 - (Optional) What was your favorite part of the lab?
+	>Probably the finished product.
+It actually looks cool, even by itself.
 - (Optional) How would you improve the lab?

 ## Logistics